Matt98x/Experimental_assignment_2/Readme.md

 * Sleep
 * Normal

-These states determine the way the robot act inside the grid, whether moving randomly as in normal, going to targets determined by the user or simply sleeping in the home position.
+These states determine the way the robot act inside the grid, whether moving randomly as in normal, going to targets determined by the position of a ball guided by the human or simply sleeping in the home position.

-The robot will change between states randomly, eccept for play, which is received by the user.
+The robot will change between states randomly, eccept for play, which is received by the user, by imposing a positive height with respect to the ground.

-## Software Architecture
+## Software Architecture, State Machine and communications

+### Architecture
-The software architecture consists in a pipeline, starting from the command generation and arriving to the pet simulation in turtlesim.
+The software architecture consists of two main areas: the world and the pet, programmatically represented by the two packages that compose this implementation.
+The first handle how the world is organized and works externally to the pet.
+This means that the commander, the Pet-logic(now simply interpretable as Logic) and the movement of the ball can ba all thought to be component of this macro-architecture.
+Going to the Pet, this can be considered as connected to the world over just two aspect:
+* The Perception: that handles how the pet perceives the world and in particular the ball
+* The Logic: which is simply a remaining part from the first assignment, in which this node controlled both the command interpretation and the control of the robot state.
 Here we show the architecture image:
 <p align="center">
   <img src="https://github.com/Matt98x/Experimental_assignment1/blob/main/Images/Components_diagram.PNG?raw=true "Title"">